ucsd-ccbb/VAPr/docs/index.md

 #### `annotate`

-`annotate()`: this requires running Annovar beforehand, and will kick-start the main functionality of this package.
+`annotate()`: this requires running Annovar, and will kick-start the main functionality of this package.
 Namely, it will collect all the variant data from Annovar annotations, combine it with data coming from MyVariant.info, and parse it to MongoDB, in the database and collection specified in `project_data`.